 In the consolidated environmental statement, Novo Nordisk reports on performance in terms of resources, emissions and waste.
 Progress is reported against two long-term targets; to have all power at production sites sourced from renewable energy by 2020 and to have zero CO2 emissions from operations and transportation by 2030.
 See p 17 and notes 11.1 and 12.1.

 The statement of environmental performance contains material performance information of strategic importance, such as energy and water consumption, CO2 emissions, waste and breaches of regulatory limit values.

 Basis of preparation

 General reporting standards and principles

-The Consolidated environmental statement has been prepared in accordance with the same standards as those for the Consolidated social statement.
-See section 1 ‘Basis of preparation’ of the Consolidated social statement on p 99.
+The consolidated environmental statement has been prepared in accordance with the same standards as those for the consolidated social statement.
+See section 1 ‘Basis of preparation’ of the consolidated social statement on p 98.